Maintaining the Base

 Skate VS Classic

-Since the base surface differs on skate and classic cross-country skis, so differs the base care.
+Since the base surface differs on skate and classic cross-country skis, so does the base care.
 Skating style doesn't require grip wax, you only need to apply glide wax in order to reduce friction.
 Preparation for classic cross-country skiing however requires the use of grip waxes, which are applied on the grip zone (sometimes known as kick zone) under the foot.
 The choice of wax depends on a few rules and personal experiences of each skier.

 Choosing the wax